gwenblum/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 ### Configure and run docker compose

-To customize the configuration, you can make a copy of file [TEMPLATE.env](TEMPLATE.env) to `.env`, and then edit .env to put your own values.
+Make a copy of the file [TEMPLATE.env](TEMPLATE.env).
+You need to name it `.env` (so that docker compose can pick it up).

 > [!NOTE]
-> It may be necessary to change the ip range used for the virtual network in case it conflicts with existing network allocations.
-The default 172.18.0.0/24 (see [TEMPLATE.env](TEMPLATE.env))
+> The .env contains the configuration that you can customize with your own values (e.g. username, passwords, ip addresses, ranges, etc.).
+For example, in the case the virtual network conflicts with an existing network, you can change it.
+The default ip range for the virtual network is 172.18.0.0/24 (see [TEMPLATE.env](TEMPLATE.env))

 Then starting the `docker compose` process will build the image, create a virtual network and create the containers, as per defined in the manifest file [compose.yaml](compose.yaml),